Copyright © 2003 - 2006 DORSCH Consult

 Copy the default identify plugin configuration file

-conf/identifyplugin.ini.default to
+conf/identifyplugin.ini.default

 Review the settings in identifyplugin.ini